JoshuaKGoldberg/sinon-timers-repeatable-old/.github/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to _Learning TypeScript_'s projects! 💖
+Thanks for your interest in contributing to `sinon-timers-repeatable`! 💖

 ## Code of Conduct